 Vertebrae placed by natural order, each of them facing the viewer, offering a different view from which the public is used to see skeletons in museums.
+The individual bone is seen as an object on its own, different from the next one, yet forming a harmonious evolution as a series.

 This long-finned pilot whale was found dead, drifting into Húsavík's harbour (Iceland) in January 2016.
 As part of a residency with the Whale Museum, the whale was dissected and the bones cleaned, a process which imposed research on anatomy, and learning about preparing and preserving specimens.